Nikon Df vs Sony A5100

 Studio photographers will appreciate that the Nikon Df (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Df and the A5100 are recent models that feature in their makers' current product line-up.
+Both the Df and the A5100 are recent models that are part of the current product line-up.
 The A5100 replaced the earlier Sony A5000, while the Df does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon Df vs Sony A5100

 So how do things add up?
 Which of the two cameras – the Nikon Df or the Sony A5100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon Df: